 If the user already got paid for the tasks, the money can't be refunded to you.

 Yes, if they can access both pools, they can do both of them.
 To restrict access to subsequent tasks for a performer, use the Completed tasks rule and select a ban at the project level.

 No. The responses of these performers aren't automatically excluded from the final results file.

 But you can do it yourself if you want.
 When downloading the results, select the option Exclude assignments by banned users.
 You can also forward all the assignments from banned users to other performers using a rule.

 Yes, you can do that.
-In this case, create a practice pool based on your training pool and an exam pool based on your main pool.
+In this case, create the first pool based on the training pool and the exam pool based on your main pool.
 If a pool contains only control and/or training tasks, the price can be set to zero.